alectries/ezepi/README.md

 simpler to calculate common epidemiological measures from a pre-existing dataset. ezepi is built using the tidyverse and fmsb.

+## How to Install

+Run the following commands in your R console to install ezepi:

+    install.packages("devtools")
+    devtools::install_github("alectries/ezepi")

+All versions are currently experimental, so you do not need to specify a branch or version.

 ## Basic Use

 All ezepi functions follow a basic format: